Music Sounds Better with You: Release

 "Music Sounds Better with You" was released as a vinyl single on Bangalter's label Roulé in early 1998.
-According to Braxe, the song initially confused Paris clubgoers.
+According to Braxe, it initially confused Paris clubgoers.
 The single was intended for DJs, but demand grew after copies were distributed at the 1998 Miami Winter Music Conference.
 According to the Roulé co-manager Gildas Loaec, the BBC Radio 1 DJ Pete Tong was the first radio DJ to play the song.
 Loaec and Diamond said "Music Sounds Better with You" sold between 250,000 and 400,000 copies on Roulé.

 Stardust signed the single to Virgin Records.
-On 10 August 1998, Virgin released it as a CD and cassette in UK, where it reached number 2 on the UK singles chart and became the year's 11th-bestselling single.
-Bangalter did not enjoy the pressure and attention that the success of "Music Sounds Better with You" brought, as he had intended Roulé as a hobby and creative platform.
+On 10 August 1998, Virgin released it as a CD and cassette in UK.
+It reached number 2 on the UK singles chart, behind "No Matter What" by Boyzone, and became the year's 11th-bestselling single.
+Bangalter did not enjoy the pressure and attention brought by the success, as he had intended Roulé as a hobby and creative platform.
 Diamond realised how popular the song had become when he heard it while on holiday in Italy, and found the attention overwhelming.
-Braxe said of hearing the song in a supermarket; "by that point everyone knew it".

 In the US, "Music Sounds Better with You" was serviced to rhythmic contemporary and contemporary hit radio on 15 September, followed by a commercial release on 22 September.
 It topped the Billboard Dance Club Play chart for two weeks and reached number 62 on the Billboard Hot 100.
 In Canada, it was released on 6 October, reaching number two on the Canadian Singles Chart and number five on the RPM Dance chart.
 It reached number one in Greece and Spain and the top 10 in at least nine other countries.
 It is certified double platinum in the UK, platinum in Australia, and gold in Belgium and France.
 As of 2018, it had sold more than two million copies worldwide.